WHITE PAPER

 another model might provide.

-– Responses generated by LLMs are rarely validated against other LLMs, leading
+Responses generated by LLMs are rarely validated against other LLMs, leading to

-outperforms in all domains.
-For example, DeepSeek excels in mathematics, Grok
+No LLM consistently outperforms in all domains.
+For example, DeepSeek excels in

-in real-time reasoning, Gemini in multilingual tasks, and ChatGPT in structured
+mathematics, Grok in real-time reasoning, Gemini in multilingual tasks, and

 responses.

-– There is no global framework that enables multiple AI systems to work
+There is no global framework that enables multiple AI systems to work together

 accountability.